aws-samples/aws-marketplace-reference-code/python/README.md

 |ag-29|[Obtain pricing per each dimension in the agreement](./src/agreements_api/get_agreement_terms_pricing_each_dimension)|
 |ag-30|[Obtain instances of each dimension that buyer has purchased in the agreement](./src/agreements_api/get_agreement_terms_dimension_instances)|

-## Support resources

-### Solution Architect Support
-We have AWS Solution Architects available to provide guidance on API implementation.
-If you have questions on implementation, email us at aws-mp-api-private-beta@amazon.com to connect with one of the Solution Architects

-### Office Hours with Product Team
-We will have office hours on Thursdays from 9:00 AM-10:00 AM PST to provide an opportunity for you to get any questions answered.
-If you would like to join us for office hours you can [reserve your spot here](https://prelude.amazon.com/s/3NpXNdwQ/TRdmab/-/aws-mp-api-private-beta-office-hours)

-### Submit Defects & Questions
+### Submit defects & questions
-If you find any defects with the APIs, need help troubleshooting, or have general questions or feedback, [use this form to contact us](https://app.smartsheet.com/b/form/f32ca7712dce4abd96efc73ae68eb4bb)
+If you find any defects with the APIs, need help troubleshooting, or have general questions or feedback, [use this form to contact us](https://aws.amazon.com/marketplace/management/contact-us/)

 ## AWS SDK for Python (Boto3)